NetLingo The Internet Dictionary

 search engine

-A Web site (actually a program) that acts as a card catalog for the Internet.
-Search engines attempt to index and locate desired information by searching for the keywords a user specifies.
+Using algorithms and bots, search engines index and locate desired information by searching for the keywords a user specifies.
 The ability to find this information depends on computer indices of Web resources (maintained in a database) that can be queried for these keywords.
-These indices are either built from specific resource lists (as is the case with a search directory) or created by Web programs with strange-sounding names that seem to be inspired by insects: bots, spiders, crawlers, and worms.
+These indices are either built from specific lists (as is the case with a search directory) or created by Web programs with strange-sounding names that seem to be inspired by insects: bots, spiders, crawlers, and worms.

 From a surfer's point-of-view, search engines can be quite tiresome and not very efficient if you don't know how to use them correctly.
-On top of that, different engines are good for different kinds of searches, so it's a good idea to read the engine's advanced search section before you do a search.
-In many cases, using Boolean logic will help narrow down the results for you and better optimize your search results.
+Different engines are good for different kinds of searches so it's a good idea to read the engine's advanced search section.
+In many cases, using Boolean logic will help narrow down the results.

 NetLingo Classification: Net Technology